KeepSafe/dexcount-gradle-plugin/README.md

 - `maxTreeDepth`: Sets the max number of package segments in the output - i.e. when set to 2, counts stop at `com.google`, when set to 3 you get `com.google.android`, etc.  "Unlimited" by default.
 - `teamCityIntegration`: When true, Team City integration strings will be printed.
 - `teamCitySlug`: A string which, if specified, will be added to TeamCity stat names.
 Null by default.
-- `runOnEachAssemble`: When false, does not run count method during assemble task.
+- `runOnEachPackage`: When false, does not run count method during package task.
 True by default.
+Synonym for `runOnEachAssemble`, which is deprecated.
 - `maxMethodCount`: When set, the build will fail when the APK/AAR has more methods than the max.
 0 by default.

 ## Use with Jenkins Plot Plugin